The Voice Kids (Italian TV series) season 1

 The first season of The Voice Kids premiered on Rai 1 on March 4, 2023, with the coaches from the third season of The Voice Senior, Ricchi e Poveri, Clementino, Gigi D'Alessio, and Loredana Bertè.
-The finale aired on March 11, 2023 with 12-year old Melissa Agliottone as the winner.
+The finale aired on March 11, 2023 with twelve-year old Melissa Agliottone as the winner.
 The show was hosted by Antonella Clerici.

+Agliottone, alongside fellow finalist Ranya Moufidi, were later selected to represent Italy in the Junior Eurovision Song contest 2023.

 Coaches

 The coaches of the first season of The Voice Kids are Ricchi e Poveri, Clementino, Gigi D'Alessio, and Loredana Bertè.